nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_call_python.md

     return mynep.compute_Mlincomb(complex(s),XX); # Call python
 end
 ```
-We now create an object of our newly created type and we can access the compute
+We now create an object of our newly created type and we can access the
-NEP-PACK specific compute functions:
+NEP with the NEP-PACK specific compute functions:
 ```julia-repl
 julia> pnep=PyNEP();
 julia> compute_Mder(pnep,3+3im)